barry800414/master_thesis/progess.md

     7. InDirect KMeans Single (can try, it will be very slow, running)
     8. InDirect KMeans Merge

-    Summary: KMeans is good, but it is too slow for direct feature merging, and direct feature merging can slightly better Future work: Faster KMeans
+    Summary: KMeans is good, but it is too slow for direct feature merging, and direct feature merging can slightly better (done)
+    Future work: Faster KMeans

+    DONE

 3. Should investigate the sensitivity of threshold selection in community detection **see README.md in ./ResultAnalysis folder